scottdejonge/bonafide-bangers/README.md

 5. **You sing, you vote** Always, capeesh

 6. **Browser block** You can only browse for a song whilst the person before you is playing a song

+## FAQs

+### Is Bonafide Bangers a drinking game?

+Everything can be a drinking game.
+But there are no drinking rules, it's not like some seppo bullshit.

+### Do the points matter?

+Nothing really matters.

+### How do you keep score?

+Pen and paper, sharpie and beer carton, or some newfangled score app, 'sall good.